Here’s a complete list of my full-length scripts.

 THIS ROSE HAS THORNS

-A parody of some common Shakespeare themes, with good stage combat roles for women and girls.
+A parody of some common Shakespeare themes, with good stage combat roles for women .
 The daughters of a lord receive letters from their boyfriends, informing them that they have been imprisoned in the Tower of London and expect to be executed.
-The two girls do what seems only natural to them; they dress up as men and set off to London to rescue them – not realizing that the boyfriends intended these as break-up letters.
+The two women do what seems only natural to them; they dress up as men and set off to London to rescue them – not realizing that the boyfriends intended these as break-up letters.
 Comedy ensues.
 Cast: 13 – 7 females, 6 males.

 SOFTBALL IS LIFE